rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 <img src="plt/line2.png" width="400">

-Notes: Here is an example how you can add more objects to the figure.
+Notes: Here is an example of how you can add more objects to the figure.
 Note that order is not important, as long as you keep all the new plotting objects between `plt.figure()` and `plt.plot()`.

 Some explanations: